bnuwjy/2DUHPE-DATASET/README.md

 ![annotation](assets/annotation.svg)

 ## Statistics

-The dataset contains **(insert number)** image sequences formed by video frames of swimming.
-Each video corresponds to a specific stroke.
-To enrich the gender diversity of the data, we collect data for both male and female swimmers.

 Here we make a detailed information list about swimmer's gender, length, swimming stroke and source of each image sequence.

 | Name | Number of Frames | Swimming Stroke | Gender | Source |